 American Marine & RV-ATV has a full service center for your boat engine and ATV mechanical needs.
-We have three full-time mechanics here to assist you.
-We are dealers for Mercury, Yamaha, Arctic Cat, Can-Am, Crestliner, River Hawk, Thunderjet, BeaverTail Mud Motors, and Premier Pontoon Boats.
+We have five full-time mechanics here to assist you.
+We are dealers for Mercury, Yamaha, Arctic Cat, Can-Am, Crestliner, RH Boats, Fish-Rite, Thunderjet and BeaverTail Mud Motors.

-Levi is our service manager and supervises the repair work done in both the Marine and the RV side of things.
-Levi has many years behind him in the service/repair of RV's of all makes and models and can pretty much figure out and fix anything that might be causing you trouble with your RV and get you back out enjoying the great outdoors asap!
+Gary is our service manager and supervises the repair work done in both the Marine and the RV side of things.
+Gary has many years behind him in the service/repair of RV's of all makes and models and can pretty much figure out and fix anything that might be causing you trouble with your RV and get you back out enjoying the great outdoors asap!

-Anthony has also been in the RV service/repair business for many years, he works alongside Levi and is a great asset to our team.
+Anthony has also been in the RV service/repair business for many years, he works alongside Gary and is a great asset to our team.